GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

     internet.
 (This tutorial uses the Raspberry Pi Zero W board, but you can use this tutorial with any Raspberry Pi model with a 40-pin header.)
 *   A [GCP account](https://console.cloud.google.com/freetrial).
-*   A user account linked to [G Suite Business, Enterprise, Education](https://gsuite.google.com/) for accessing the [Sheets data connector for BigQuery](https://cloud.google.com/blog/products/g-suite/connecting-bigquery-and-google-sheets-to-help-with-hefty-data-analysis).
+*   A user account linked to [G Suite Business, Enterprise, or Education](https://gsuite.google.com/) for accessing the [Sheets data connector for BigQuery](https://cloud.google.com/blog/products/g-suite/connecting-bigquery-and-google-sheets-to-help-with-hefty-data-analysis).

 ## Costs